 CODEX | SPECULATIVE TRANSLATIONS IN BARK BEETLES

-Ever since I was little, I would walk through the woods, gathering sticks that beetles carved and whisper back to the writings that I believed aliens or elves wrote to me.
+I first remember noticing these markings when I was around 5 or 6 and I moved to Salisbury.
+I would walk through the swamp in my backyard and gather sticks that beetles carved, believing they were the sacred texts of aliens and elves.
 As I grew older, I couldn’t shake the feeling that the woods had something to say.

-Beetle invasions are common in areas of significant rising temperatures due to climate change and in areas where the monoculture of trees for the purpose of profit are planted.
+Invasions are common in areas of significant rising temperatures due to climate change and in areas where the monoculture of trees are systematically planted.
 This creates an imbalance in the forest and leads to poor nutrition of the soil, dryness, instability and forest fires.
 The stress of the trees is what initially, and most commonly attracts the beetles.
 The tree emits a signal that the beetle can sense when it is in distress and from there the beetle attracts others to help them finish the job.
 As we blame beetles for the destruction of our forests it is important to remember our catalyzing role, “Beetles do not start the process of death, they finish it.“ - Anne Sverdrup-Thygeson

 Forests are marked with these warnings across the globe.
 Just like ancient human civilizations did years ago into stone, could beetles be carving their stories into wood?